trickys-dev/docs-website/docs/stormworks/no-fire-zone.md

 :::info Firing In NFZ

-Firing inside or into the zone will get you temporary banned.
+Firing inside or into the zone will get you temporarily banned.

 :::